sine2pi/echo2/README.md

 ### Neural Network Optimizations and Embeddings

-This repository contains custom implementations of frequency-adaptive optimization algorithms and advanced rotary positional embeddings for transformers.
+This repository contains custom implementations of frequency-adaptive optimization algorithms rotary positional embeddings and attentions for transformers and tranformer-like architectures that are nlp/asr focused..
+These naturally lendi themselves well to vision and multimodal.
+I stress tranformer-like architectures..
+Layer variance is important here folks!

 The full code for each snippet can found here can be found somewhere on this github.
+I'm an idea person so more often than not things I create might not be entirely pratical? but every once in awhile something kind of works so I post some of those here.

 Frequency-Adaptive Momentum (FAM) Optimizer